article banner

 class Node(val name: String) { fun makeChild(childName: String) = create("$name.$childName") .apply { print("Created $name") } fun create(name: String): Node? = Node(name) } fun main() { val node = Node("parent") node.makeChild("child") }

-The intuitive answer is "Created child", but the actual answer is "Created parent".
+The intuitive answer is "Created parent.child", but the actual answer is "Created parent".
 Why?
 Notice that the create function declares a nullable result type, so the receiver inside apply is Node?.
 Can you call name on Node? type?
 No, you need to unpack it first.
 However, Kotlin will automatically (without any warning) use the outer scope, and that is why "Created parent" will be printed.
 We fooled ourselves.
 The solution is to avoid unnecessary receivers (for name resolution).
 This is not a case in which we should use apply: it is a clear case for also, for which Kotlin would force us to use the argument value safely if we used it.

 class Node(val name: String) { fun makeChild(childName: String) = create("$name.$childName") .also { print("Created ${it?.name}") } fun create(name: String): Node? = Node(name) } fun main() { val node = Node("parent") node.makeChild("child") // Created child }